aerogear-attic/mobile-cli/Readme.md

     - clientbuild
         - get clientbuilds #returns a list of mobile client builds
         - get clientbuild <clientBuildName> #returns a single mobile client build
-    - bindings
+    - integrations
-        - get bindings # returns a list of bindings between mobile aware services and their consumers
+        - get integrations # returns a list of integrations between mobile aware services and their consumers
-        - get binding <bindingName> # return a single binding and the name of the services consuming it
+        - get integration <name> # return a single integration and the name of the services consuming it

 create